 Detailed scope and purpose

-This procedure describes how the TLN WRO ensures that an AO can comply with its lawful intercept requirements.
+This procedure describes how the WRO ensures that an AO can comply with its lawful intercept requirements.

 The AO will be fully responsible for implementation and execution of all lawful intercept requirements as imposed by the LEA.
 An LEA is any agency or mandated person as described by Belgian legislation to request lawful intercept from an electronic communications network or service operator.
-The involvement of will be limited to providing the required technical information and documentation to enable the AO to set-up its interception system during the initial implementation and test project executed to allow an operator to become AO/Beneficiary of the TLN WRO.
+The involvement of Wyre will be limited to providing the required technical information and documentation to enable the AO to set-up its interception system during the initial implementation and test project executed to allow an operator to become AO/Beneficiary of the WRO.

-The AO shall fully respect all relevant Belgian legislation, make itself known to the relevant LEAs in due course and discharge from any lawful intercept request from an LEA relating to AO’s End Users.
+The AO shall fully respect all relevant Belgian legislation, make itself known to the relevant LEAs in due course and discharge Wyre from any lawful intercept request from an LEA relating to AO’s End Users.

 Application domain

-This technical process is applicable in all cases where an AO wants to become an AO for any of the Wholesale Reference Offers :
+This technical process is applicable in all cases where an AO wants to become an AO for any of the Wyre Wholesale Reference Offers :

 Annex Interactive Services (AIDTV) (option on ROTV)

-Reference Offer Broadband Services (ROBB)
+Wyre Reference Offer Broadband Services (ROBB)

 This technical process will be applicable and executed separately for each Reference Offer or option on a Reference Offer the AO desires to become AO of.